Are you confused about which are unhealthy and healthy fats and oils in your diet?

 - Trans Fats raises bad cholesterol and increases the risk of heart disease.
 Even worse they lower good cholesterol!
 The American Heart Association advises to limit trans fat daily consumption to less than 1%.

 Scientists have now established that trans fats found in many fast foods, bakery products, and margarines—increase the risk of cardiovascular disease through inflammatory processes.

 - Saturated Fats according to old research raises blood cholesterol levels.
 High blood cholesterol is a risk factor for heart disease.
 Foods containing saturated fat include: Lard, pork, regular ground beef, bologna, hot dogs, sausage, bacon, full-fat cheese, ice cream, whole milk, sour cream, butter, palm oil, coconut oil, chicken and turkey skin.]

 The Cholesterol Myth

 Cholesterol is a natural part of our body; we have between 1,000 and 2,000 milligrams of cholesterol in our body at any time depending on our body size.
-Three quarters of it is produced our body’s liver and a one quarter comes from our diet and much of that is unable to be absorbed by our body.
+Three-quarters of it is produced by our body’s liver and one quarter comes from our diet and much of that is unable to be absorbed by our body.
 We have a sophisticated control system that controls the amount of cholesterol in the blood by controlling internal production.
 When there is not enough cholesterol coming in – your body makes more.
 When there is too much coming in our body makes less.

 Saturated fats like butter and coconut oil have a bad public image.
 Research studies in both animals and humans more than half a century ago has said it raises blood cholesterol and causes heart disease.
-Coconut oil research used hydrogenated coconut oil which is a trans fat.
+Coconut oil research used hydrogenated coconut oil which is trans fat.
 Also, these studies were for only a few weeks, not long term.
 There are recent studies of a higher quality that does not support it.